pnp/sp-dev-fx-extensions/samples/react-command-follow-document/README.md

 ?debugManifestsFile=https%3A%2F%2Flocalhost%3A4321%2Ftemp%2Fmanifests%2Ejs&loadSPFX=true&customActions=%7B"e56ac563-6d72-46f2-ba3d-68169f80fa7f"%3A%7B"location"%3A"ClientSideExtension%2EListViewCommandSet%2ECommandBar"%2C"properties"%3A%7B%7D%7D%7D
 ```

+## Disclaimer
+**THIS CODE IS PROVIDED *AS IS* WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**

-## Support
+## Help

-We do not support samples, but we do use GitHub to track issues and constantly want to improve these samples.
+We do not support samples, but we this community is always willing to help, and we want to improve these samples.
+We use GitHub to track issues, which makes it easy for  community members to volunteer their time and help resolve issues.

 If you encounter any issues while using this sample, [create a new issue](https://github.com/pnp/sp-dev-fx-extensions/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=bug-report.yml&sample=react-follow-document&authors=@aaclage&title=react-follow-document%20-%20).